Deysy Montes de Oca

-Deysy María Montes de Oca Silverio (born March 13, 1990 in Santiago de los Caballeros, Santiago) is a Dominican taekwondo practitioner.
+Deysy María Montes de Oca Silverio (born March 13, 1990) is a Dominican taekwondo practitioner.

 Career

 At the 2008 Pan-American Championship held in Caguas, Puerto Rico, Montes de Oca defeated the Colombian Lorena Díaz to win the continental championship golden medal.

 Montes de Oca won the golden medal in the 2010 Central American and Caribbean Games at the Over 73 kg category.

 Montes de Oca was awarded "2010 Dominican Republic Taekwondo Female Athlete of Year" after her hard work during that year.